choinek/php-multienv-library-tester/README.md

 (Description in progrees)

-(short story - this is base for easy testing your PHP libraries in multiple PHP versions)

 This repository provides two modes:
 - full testing all versions - it builds from start (including composer install, etc.) for 100% clean test
 - test with volume mapping - one version, you have to rebuild before switching to another version; its optimization for development